 19 Captivating Spanish Short Stories from Beginner to Advanced

-This also lets you cover more topics, genres and vocabulary in a shorter time.
+They can make it easier to read a wider variety of material, allowing you to cover more topics, genres and vocabulary in a shorter time.

-- 11. “Cuentos de Eva Luna” by Isabel Allende
+- 11. “Los cuentos de Eva Luna” by Isabel Allende

 - 12. “Doce cuentos peregrinos” by Gabriel García Márquez